 Appropriate Assessments have been carried out with respect to the potential of aquaculture to have a significant effect on the Conservation Objectives of the SPA and SAC (Marine Institute, 2018 & 2019 and Niras, 2018 & 2019).
-These are considered to hold significant data to provide data required to assess the significance of an effect posed by an aquaculture site on the SPA and SAC.
+These are considered to provide significant data required to assess the significance of an effect posed by an aquaculture site on the SPA and SAC.